 Planning a large-scale event can be both stressful and daunting.
-Not only do you have to focus on event promotion, you have to account for possible hiccups on the day of execution.
+Not only do you have to focus on event promotion, but you also have to account for possible hiccups on the day of execution.
 Here are 6 effective guidelines that you can follow in order to make sure that your event runs smoothly and has high turnout rates:

 1. Define what makes your event unique